Patient Guide to Post-Concussion Syndrome Car Accident Settlements

 But because the ANS is a system spread throughout your body, it doesn’t show up on normal post-concussion syndrome tests.
 Unfortunately, there aren’t many options for objective testing of ANS function.
 However, an experienced concussion specialist can work with you to discuss your symptoms and determine if your autonomic nervous system was affected by your concussion(s).

 ...then there is a good chance you have post-concussion syndrome.
 However, it is not possible to know for sure without consulting a medical professional who has experience with post-concussion syndrome.
-(Note: many general practice physicians, sports medicine doctors, and even neurologists do not have the experience or knowledge needed to diagnose and treat PCS effectively — it’s important to find someone with a proven track record and clear specialization in the field).
+(Note: Many general practice health care providers, sports medicine doctors, and even neurologists do not have the experience or knowledge needed to diagnose and treat PCS effectively — find someone with a proven track record and clear specialization in the field.)

 If you’re experiencing symptoms after a concussion, you’re not crazy.
 Post-concussion syndrome is a real condition that has real solutions.
 It does not have to be permanent.
 If you think you may have post-concussion syndrome, schedule a consultation with our staff.
 They will help you understand your diagnosis and treatment options.